skywalkgame/blog-post/content/docs/spring24/02_/_index.md

     <img src='fig2.png' width="600">
 </p>
 <p align="center">
     Fig2.
-Conceptual illustration of vanilla 3D gaussian splatting, SUNDAE spectral pruning technique, and neural compensation.
+Conceptual illustration of vanilla 3DGS, SUNDAE spectral pruning technique, and neural compensation.
 </p>

-### Conventional 3D gaussian splatting (3DGS)
+### 3DGS
-Recently, 3D Gaussian splatting (3DGS) [29][64][51] has been proposed as a novel 3D scene representation, utilizing a set of 3D positions, opacity, anisotropic covariance, and spherical harmonic (SH) coefficients to represent a 3D scene (left panel of Fig. 2).
+Recently, 3DGS has been proposed as a novel 3D scene representation, utilizing a set of 3D positions, opacity, anisotropic covariance, and spherical harmonic (SH) coefficients to represent a 3D scene (left panel of Fig. 2).
 3DGS demonstrates notable advantages in rendering speed, rendering quality, and training time.
 But it requires a large storage.

 ### Spectral graph pruning